 If variety is the spice of life, then Frederick is one perfectly seasoned dish.
 Whether you want light fare, late-night bar food, daringly spicy ethnic options, or a hearty shepherd’s pie, there’s a restaurant here for you.

 Take a walk through the streets of downtown Frederick and you’ll find a wide variety of award-winning restaurants, cafés, and eateries, like Monocacy Crossing, The Tasting Room, Lazy Fish, Firestone’s Culinary Tavern, Sabor De Cuba, The Wine Kitchen, and Sumittra.
-You’ll even come across a few restaurants owned and operated by Bryan Voltaggio, celebrity chef and Top Chef finalist, including Volt and Family Meal.
+You’ll even come across a few restaurants owned and operated by Bryan Voltaggio, celebrity chef and Top Chef finalist, including Thacher & Rye and Showroom.

 Explore the rest of the county and you’ll find that each town has its hidden gem of an eatery: Watson’s Carry-Out in Jefferson, Liberty Road Seafood and Steak in Libertytown, The Main Cup in Middletown, and Mountain Gate Family Restaurant in Thurmont.

 Happy Hour Just Got a Lot Better

 Along with all the fantastic restaurants, Frederick has plenty of opportunities to enjoy a great craft beverage.
 The city was even listed as one of Thrillist’s “7 Small Beer Cities That Deserve National Attention.”
 The county is home to nearly two dozen craft breweries, including the most notable, Flying Dog.
 Unwind with colleagues after a successful day by enjoying a cold craft beer while soaking in the sights of Carroll Creek.
 Or, grab a cold one and get competitive with new friends over a classic game of corn hole.